Leojino/csbc1010-notes-app-client/README.md

 # CSBC1010 Assigment 3 Client App - Notes

-This is Presentation Tier for a simple Notes app.
+This is the Presentation Tier for a simple Notes app.
 Built in React, where users can:
 1. View all notes with notes’ content, creation date and last modified date,
 2. Create a new note,
 3. Update an existing note,